CUBRID/cubrid-manual/en/admin/admin_utils.rst

 Database Users
 ==============

 A CUBRID database user can have members with the same authorization.
 If authorization **A** is granted to a user, the same authorization is also granted to all members belonging to the user.
-A database user and its members are called a "group."; a use who has no members is called a "user."
+A database user and its members are called a "group."; a user who has no members is called a "user."

 CUBRID provides **DBA** and **PUBLIC** users by default.